-And it's also important to note that the state grant is an estimated amount.
+It's also important to note the state grant is an estimated amount.
 That means the student needs to be prepared for the grant to be more or less than the estimated figure when all is said and done.

 So what did we find out from this award letter?

 - The yearly cost is UNCLEAR.
 We have no idea what the total cost of attendance is just by looking at the award letter.
 More research is needed.